 We spent about $40,000 over the course of the year and didn’t contribute anything further to our savings.
 Somehow though, our net worth still grew by $183,443!

-Good old Personal Capital to the rescue!
+Good old Empower (formerly Personal Capital) to the rescue!
 A couple of clicks and -BOOM- here’s our net worth graph for 2019…

 This is what made me understand the power of understanding how to make your money work for you.
 Making more money than we spent over the year without us working is such an incredibly eye-opening experience.

 Now before you go slamming me in the comments and telling me that the stock market had a great year, blah, blah, blah, know that I get it.